Roundstage/Tmax.library/README.md

       spring.datasource.username=${MYSQL_USERNAME:root}
       spring.datasource.password=${MYSQL_PASSWORD:root}

-# 2) Configurate the JWT_SECRET on your .env file if you must.
+# 2) Configurate the JWT_SECRET on your .env file if you want.

 # 3) Execute the LibraryApplication file, that is the initializer of the project.